Saudi study strengthens case against camels in MERS outbreak

 “We really need detailed epidemiological studies in affected countries, including carefully conducted case-control studies.
 At the same time, we should continue to look for other animal and environmental reservoirs of the virus.”

-The Saudi health ministry, which has come in for criticism from international scientists and public health experts, said on Sunday it had set up a new command and control center to try to tackle MERS more effectively.
+The Saudi health ministry, which has come in for criticism from international scientists and public health experts, said on Sunday it had set up a new command and control centre to try to tackle MERS more effectively.
+(Reporting by Kate Kelland, editing by Ralph Boulton)